top of page

 Woman in floral dress receives drink from waiter on boat deck.
 Man sits nearby.
 Scenic river and green hills in background.
 Sunny day.

-My service is 100% complimentary to you because the cruise line’s advisor commission is already built into every fare.
-Whether you book directly with the line or through me, the price you pay is the same.
-In fact, river-cruise companies prefer you work with an advisor; it saves their call centers time and helps ensure you choose the right ship, itinerary, and stateroom the first time.
+My service is completely complimentary to you because the advisor commission is already built into every AmaWaterways fare.
+Whether you book directly with the cruise line or work with me, the base price is the same.
+The difference is that an experienced advisor helps ensure promotions, cabin availability, and timing advantages are applied correctly before anything is locked in.

 When you book through me, you gain a personal advocate who: